-As outlined in TAC Title 19, part 1, chapter 4, subchapter D, a high school student is eligible to enroll in dual credit courses that require reading/writing TSI completion in the eleventh and/or twelfth grade if the student:
+As outlined in TAC Title 19, part 1, chapter 4, subchapter D, a high school student is eligible to enroll in dual credit courses that require reading/writing TSI completion if the student:

-- Demonstrates college readiness by achieving the minimum passing standards under the provisions of the TSI Assessment; - Demonstrates TSI exemption specified above; - Achieves a Level 2 (4000) final recommended score on the English II STAAR EOC: - Achieves a combined score of 107 on PSAT/NMSQT with a minimum score of 50 on the reading; - Achieves a score of 435 on English on the ACT-Aspire, as determined by ACT.
+- Demonstrates college readiness by achieving the minimum passing standards under the provisions of the TSI Assessment; - Demonstrates TSI exemption specified above; - Achieves a Level 2 (4000) final recommended score on the English II STAAR EOC: - Achieves a combined score of 107 on PSAT/NMSQT with a minimum score of 50 on the reading: - Achieves a composite score of 23 on the PLAN with a 19 or higher in English or a 435 on English on the ACT-Aspire, as determined by ACT.

-A high school student is eligible to enroll in dual credit courses that require mathematics TSI completion in the eleventh and/or twelfth grade if the student:
+A high school student is eligible to enroll in dual credit courses that require mathematics TSI completion if the student:

-- Demonstrates college readiness by achieving the minimum passing standards under the provisions of the TSI Assessment; - Demonstrates TSI exemption specified above; - Achieves a Level 2 (4000) final recommended score on the Algebra I STAAR EOC and passing grade in the Algebra II course;
+- Demonstrates college readiness by achieving the minimum passing standards under the provisions of the TSI Assessment; - Demonstrates TSI exemption specified above; - Achieves a Level 2 (4000) final recommended score on the Algebra I STAAR EOC and passing grade in the Algebra II course; - Achieves a Level 2 (4000) final recommended score on the Algebra II STAAR EOC;

-- Achieves a Level 2 (4000) final recommended score on the Algebra II STAAR EOC; - Achieves a combined score of 107 on PSAT/NMSQT with a minimum score of 50 on the mathematics; - Achieves a score of 431 on the mathematics on the ACT-Aspire, as determined by ACT.
+- Achieves a combined score of 107 on PSAT/NMSQT with a minimum score of 50 on the mathematics: - Achieves a composite score of 23 on the PLAN with a 19 or higher in mathematics or a 431 on the mathematics on the ACT-Aspire, as determined by ACT.